Top 5 Things You Didn’t Know About Dreamcast in 2017!

 4) Games are STILL Being Developed & Released!

 SEGA and most mainstream 3rd party developers may be done creating games for the SEGA Dreamcast… but that doesn’t mean EVERY developer is done!
 Since its cancellation, games have still been coming at a steady stream.
 Obviously, not as often… we’re talking about 2-5 games max – all of which from independent developers.
 This may make you think that some of the games are cheaper in quality, but surprisingly, many are pretty dang fun and well done.
 They’re no AAA titles, but they’re NEW games you can still get for the Dreamcast.
 Can’t beat that!
+If you’re looking for an exceptional slot online experience with a difference, well I recommend grand77bet.

 3) Patches are STILL Being Released!